Monday, October 22, 2018

 Another author says that the picture of the Piasa was visible on the rocks during 1844 and '45.
 A few years after this, the face of the Bluff was gradually quarried away to make lime, and about the time our civil war commenced, all traces of the ancient picture had disappeared.

 There is a spirited pen-and-ink sketch, 12 by 15 inches in size, purporting to represent the ancient painting described by Marquette.
-The picture is inscribed the following in ink.
-"Made by Wm.
+The picture is inscribed in ink: "Made by Wm.
 Dennis, April 3, 1825."
 The date is in both letters and figures.
 On the top of the picture, in large letters, are the two words "FLYING DRAGON."
 This picture, which has been kept in the old Gilham family of Madison County, bears the evidence of its age and was sketched some years before Russel's story of the Piasa was written.
 "Dragon" or "Flying Dragon" was the common name for it before Russel's account of the Piasa came out.

-The name Piasa or Piasau was undoubtedly in use among the Indians.
+The name Piasa or Piasau was undoubtedly used by the Indians.
 In his History of Black Hawk (Ma-Ka-Tai-Me-She-Kia-Kiak), Col. Paterson says that Black Hawk's father was named Piasau but does not give the word's meaning.
 Piasau was said to have been killed in a battle with the Osages on the Merrimac River in Missouri.
 Black Hawk, then a young man, fought by his father's side, and it is said he carried the dead body of his parent on horseback from the battleground to their home on the Rock River in Illinois.
 Black Hawk was a very intelligent Indian, and we had conversed with several white people who knew him, especially a surgeon in the Black Hawk War.
 On more than one occasion, he approached the chief on the subject of the mounds and the picture of the Piasa, but Black Hawk seemed to have no information on the topic.

 Black Hawk